Best Budget-Friendly Light Stand for Video Lighting

 5. NEEWER PRO Stainless Steel C Stand

-The NEEWER PRO Stainless Steel C Stand is a premium light stand for studio work or for use at home.
+The NEEWER PRO Stainless Steel C Stand is a premium light stand for studio work or use at home.
 I would not call this a portable stand unless you drive a truck!
 This is all about stability.

 It is height adjustable up to 14.4 feet and includes a 7-foot boom arm with a sandbag.